 The IWW advocates an escalating strategy.
 Start with the simplest, easiest, least risky tactic.
 Try a collective letter signed by all of the workers impacted, clearly stating the problem and what should be done to resolve it.
 Include a date for when you expect a resolution.

-If you are successful, tell colleagues about it!
+If you have manoeuvred around the union-busting and your campaign is successful, tell colleagues about it!
 These little victories not only make our work life easier, they give us confidence and show that we are not powerless!
 You can inform workers about wins in a subtle way, so that you do not bait the boss into retaliating against you.
 Though, of course, it is vital to continue to inoculate workers that the boss could start union-busting at any time.
 It is not worth telling the boss that “we are a union” until you cannot achieve anything else without needing to do so.

 In this mini-series you have learned how to map your workplace, talk to colleagues about issues, and make a team to fight back!
 You now have the basic tools to build the power of the working class!